huseynovvusal/auth-app-nest-next/README.md

 # Auth App 🚀

-This project is an authentication application that includes features such as login/signup, forgot password, email verification, and session management.
+This project is an authentication application that includes features such as login/signup, forgot password, email verification, session management, and Google OAuth authentication.
 It uses Nest.js as the backend framework and Next.js as the frontend framework.

 ## Features ✨